li-lab-mcgill/ECLARE/README.md

 <summary>Demo: analysis on sample paired datasets</summary>

-We provide a demo notebook to analyze the sample paired datasets.
-This notebook is located in `sample_paired_datasets_analysis.ipynb`.
+We provide a demo notebook `sample_analysis.ipynb` to analyze the sample paired datasets.

 This analysis is based on using DLPFC_Anderson and DLPFC_Ma as source datasets and PFC_Zhu as target dataset.
 See Table 1 in the [manuscript](https://www.biorxiv.org/content/10.1101/2024.01.22.576482) for more details about datasets.